linode/docs/docs/platform/one-click/how-to-use-one-click-apps-at-linode/index.md

     ![Select WordPress.](one-click-select-wordpress.png)

 1. After the **Select App** section you'll find a new section with additional configuration options specific to your app.
-Fill out the required options; they will be marked with an asterisk.
-In the case of WordPress, you'll find fields for the WordPress administrator's username, password, and e-mail address.
+Fill out the required options.
+In the case of WordPress, you'll find fields for the WordPress administrator's username, password, e-mail address, and database passwords.

     ![Fill out the required Options fields, which are marked with an asterisk.](one-click-wordpress-config-options.png)